gt-crnch-rg/fc-with-rg-vip/docs/new-vip-students/[New Students] Near-memory Getting Started.md

 ## What are some concepts you should understand?

-* Linux
+* Linux - Missing Semester concepts from MIT
-* Introduction to Parallel Computing - [see the LLNL tutorial on this!](https://hpc.llnl.gov/documentation/tutorials/introduction-parallel-computing-tutorial)
+* Introduction to Parallel Computing - [see the LLNL tutorial on this!](https://hpc.llnl.gov/documentation/tutorials/introduction-parallel-computing-tutorial) - Understanding a bit about what parallel computing means is key!
 * What is a graph and how are they used?
 * What is a CPU cache and why are they important in today's systems?
 * What is OpenMP and parallel programming in general?